AkashTemburnikar/ServiceBusEmualtor/readme.md

+Here is the end-to-end markup content with proper Azure DevOps Wiki-style formatting:

 # ServiceBusEmulator

 This repository contains a project for setting up and testing a **Service Bus Emulator** using Docker.
 The project is built as a **.NET 9 console application** with two functionalities: